Open-source microstructure research

 Test raw microstructure atoms

-We test the raw atoms behind the hypothesis at HFT horizons: order-flow imbalance, trade pressure, microprice deviation, queue pressure, near-vs-deep liquidity, absorption, replenishment, and failed impact.
-If the raw atom has no predictive structure, we do not pretend a downstream model will rescue it.
+Each hypothesis is tested at HFT horizons through its raw atoms: order-flow imbalance, microprice deviation, queue pressure, absorption, replenishment.
+If the raw atom has no predictive structure, no downstream model will rescue it.

 No raw edge, no downstream mythology.